sicamarketing/chrome-extension-automatic-replace-PII/README.md

 **To do:**

-• Add more logic to ensure it only changes names (it currently looks for capitalized words to replace, which can result in other UI elements being replaced that aren't names.
+• Add more logic to ensure it only changes names (it currently looks for capitalized words to replace, which can result in other UI elements being replaced that aren't names.)

-• Make it run automatically when page loads – currently user must press button
+• Make it run automatically when page loads – currently, each new page visited will show new PII, and user must press button in the extension to replace content on every page.
+This makes it not ideal for any live uses, yet.

-• Add address replacement
+• Add address replacement.

 • Add ability to exclude certain words/content from being replaced.